TimWolla/policies/feature-proposals.rst

  Required Majority
 *******************

+All votes in an RFC MUST have an "Abstain" option, which is treated identically to not casting a vote in terms of calculating results, but is used as a signal that eligible voters explicitly decline to vote one way or the other on a question rather than simply not having noticed the RFC.

-The primary vote of an RFC, determining overall acceptance of the proposal, may only have two voting options and requires a 2/3 majority.
-This means that the number of Yes votes must be greater than or equal to the number of No votes multiplied by two.
+The primary vote of an RFC, determining overall acceptance of the proposal, MUST be a clearly phrased binary question with the voting options "Yes", "No", and "Abstain".
+The primary vote SHOULD be phrased "Implement $feature as outlined in the RFC?" to avoid ambiguity.
+For a primary vote to be accepted a 2/3 majority of "Yes" votes is required.
+This means that the number of "Yes" votes must be greater than or equal to the number of "No" votes multiplied by two.

+As an example, an RFC with 8 "Yes", 4 "No", and 9 "Abstain" votes is accepted, as the number of "Yes" votes is twice the number of "No" votes and "Abstain" votes do not take part in the calculation.
+An RFC with 5 "Yes", 3 "No", and 4 "Abstain" votes is not accepted.

-Additionally, an RFC may have secondary votes, which are used to decide implementation details.
-Such votes may have more than two voting options and may be decided by simple plurality.
-This means that the voting option with the most votes wins.
-If there are multiple options with the most number of votes, it is left at the discretion of the RFC author to choose one of them.
+Additionally, an RFC MAY have secondary votes, which are used to decide implementation details.
+The result of secondary votes is void unless the corresponding primary vote is accepted.
+Secondary votes MAY have more than two voting options and MAY be decided by plurality (meaning that the voting option with the most votes wins).
+For secondary votes with two voting options the RFC author MAY decide on a higher threshold (up to a 2/3 majority) for an individual option.
+Secondary votes with more than two voting options MAY also be decided using the "Single transferable vote" voting system.
+The voting system used, necessary threshold(s), and tie-breakers MUST be defined at the start of the voting period.

+As an example, a secondary vote using a plurality and having 5 "Foo", 4 "Bar", 8 "Baz", and 9 "Abstain" votes decided on the "Baz" result, since it has the most number of votes excluding the "Abstain" option.
+It is not necessary to reach 50% of the votes ("simple majority").

-For procedural reasons, multiple RFCs may be combined into one, in which case there may be multiple primary votes.
-Combining multiple RFCs into one does not allow turning a primary vote into a secondary vote.
+For procedural reasons, multiple related proposals MAY be combined into one RFC, in which case there MAY be multiple primary votes.
+Combining multiple proposals into one RFC MUST NOT be used to turn a primary vote into a secondary vote.

 This section has been amended by: